vacu9708/Study-records/Database/Normalization/readme.md

 ## 2nd normal form (Only essential keys)
 - The table must be in 1NF form
-- In X->Y where X is the primary key, X is essential to distinguish Y (partial dependency not allowed. i.e. All non-key attributes are dependent on the primary key.)
+- In X->Y where X is the primary key, All of X are essential to distinguish Y (partial dependency not allowed. i.e. All non-key attributes are dependent on the primary key.)

 On table A, [college] is used only to distinguish [accepted]<br>
 Table A is split into